 It is the duty of every employee to know how to report fires and other emergencies quickly and accurately.
-Employees should report any such emergency by calling management.
+Employees should report any such emergency by contacting a member of the Human Resources department or management.
 In addition, all employees should know the local emergency numbers such as 911.